 MOSAIC INTERNATIONAL SOUTH ASIAN FILM FESTIVAL

-It's a wrap for the National Bank Mosaic International South Asian Film Festival (MISAFF) which launched a controversial and cutting-edge program for its 6th year with a record 14 feature films, 4 documentaries, and 15 shorts.
-Showcasing stories spanning the globe from South Africa to Bangladesh, Trinidad to the USA, and the UK to Canadian and Indigenous films.
-Women’s and LGBT stories lead the way with love stories, investigations of domestic violence, comedies on complex relationships, and explorations of art and ancestry.
-Canada’s premier South Asian film festival runs from August 3-6 at the Cineplex Cinemas Mississauga (309 Rathburn Rd.
+The Mosaic International South Asian Film Festival (MISAFF) will be back with cutting-edge program for its 7th year.
+Showcasing stories spanning the globe from South Africa to Bangladesh, Trinidad to the USA, and the UK to Canadian.
+Women’s and LGBTQI stories lead the way with love stories, investigations of domestic violence, comedies on complex relationships, and explorations of art and ancestry.
+In 2019 Canada’s premier South Asian film festival will run from August 6-8 at the Cineplex Cinemas Mississauga (309 Rathburn Rd.
 W., Mississauga, Toronto).

 AWARD WINNERS ANNOUNCED